Last updated on February 22nd, 2022 at 08:02 pm

 Beef Oxtail is the tail of a cow.
 In the olden days, it came from the tail of an ox, but now it comes from the tail of a cow of either sex.
 The tail is skinned and cut into sections; each section has a tailbone with some marrow in the center and a bony portion of meat surrounding the tail. (thekitchn.com)

-I enjoy cooking beef oxtail a couple of times a month because it taste delicious in stews.
+I enjoy cooking beef oxtail a couple of times a month because it tastes delicious in stews.
 The varieties of dishes that can be created with beef oxtail are endless.
 One particular way I enjoy it is when it is cooked in a spicy sauce with onions.
 Sounds delicious, right!
 It is.
-But today I am sharing a version of a beef oxtail recipe that taste great as well.
+But today, I am sharing a version of a beef oxtail recipe that tastes great.

-The recipe is made with a blend of fresh spices, white wine, tomato, chicken stock, and Parmigiano Reggiono Cheese.
+The recipe is made with a blend of fresh spices, white wine, tomato, chicken stock, and Parmigiano Reggiano Cheese.
 The perfect Sunday dinner!

 Buy all the ingredients during the week and enjoy a super delicious dinner on Sunday.
 Enjoy!

 - 2 ½ pounds oxtails preferably all larger pieces, but probably one whole oxtail, cut between joint to pieces of varying size

 - Freshly ground black pepper

 - 2 medium yellow onions chopped (about 2 cups)